 The overall research mission of Center for Microbial Communities is to provide new fundamental understanding of structure and function of microbial communities in engineered and natural habitats.
 This provides insight into improved management of various microbial processes and advises how microbial communities can solve, in a sustainable way, some of the grand challenges the society faces.

-Center for Microbial Communities has currently approx. 35 researchers, primarily from Department of Biotechnology, Chemistry and Environmental Engineering at Aalborg University.
+Center for Microbial Communities has currently approx. 35 researchers, primarily from Department of Chemistry and Bioscience at Aalborg University.
 We have a close collaboration with researchers from Helmholtz Centre for Environmental Research (UFZ), Germany, Department of Microbiology and Ecosystem Science, University of Vienna, Austria, and Singapore Centre on Environmental Life Sciences Engineering (SCELSE), Nanyang Technological University, Singapore, besides many other national and international key institutions in the field.